 Our chef and kitchen staff work tirelessly to ensure that our boarders receive nutritious, delicious menus at all meal occasions: breakfast, morning tea, lunch, afternoon tea, dessert and supper.
 Dishes are well thought out, sourced from local produce, and prepared to an exceptionally high standard.
 A ‘quality circle’ of students and catering company staff meets regularly to review menus.

-Download an example weekly meal menu:
+Download this week’s meal menu:

 Small essentials such as soap, toothpaste and deodorant may be purchased from the HOLMEStore › Parents should deposit money in an account with the HolmeStore so that their daughters may purchase items needed during the term.

 Monday 1.45 - 4pm

 Our Health Centre ensures that medical care from qualified professionals is available onsite 24/7.
 Sick girls will remain in the Health Centre overnight under the care of the nursing sister on duty.
 Our Nurse Manager oversees all health concerns and maintains regular updates with the boarders’ parents.
 A local medical Practitioner visits our Health Centre three times a week to run on-site clinics for girls who are unwell.
 Contact via email@example.com